Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Results

 \subsection{Results of Structure Analysis}

-We report the results of the structure analysis for Qwen2.5 -- TT, i.e. the model providing the highest number of synthetic MPCs, in Figure \ref{fig:glob_struct}.
-Results for Qwen2.5 -- OL and for Llama3.1 exhibit similar patterns, which are detailed in the Appendix \ref{appendix:global_extended}.
+We report the results of the structure analysis for Qwen2.5 -- TT, i.e. the model providing the highest number of synthetic WMPCs, in Figure \ref{fig:glob_struct}.
+Results for Qwen2.5 -- OL and for Llama3.1 exhibit similar patterns, which are detailed in the Appendix B.

-Since one of our goals is to assess how synthetic MPCs compare to \textit{real} MPCs in terms of structural complexity, we perform the same structure analysis on $13\,714$ MPCs extracted from the UbuntuIRC dataset \citep{ouchi-tsuboi-2016-addressee}, a widely used corpus of conversations from an online forum about software issues and troubleshooting.
-This subset was extracted using the strategy in \citet{penzo-etal-2024-llms} to obtain all non-overlapping conversations with 15 messages and 4, 5, or 6 speakers, ensuring each conversation formed a single connected-component interaction.
-For each of the five network metrics introduced in Section \ref{subsec:glob}, we plot in Figure \ref{fig:glob_struct} the Empirical Cumulative Density Function (ECDF) obtained by analysing synthetic MPCs with 4, 5 or 6 speakers (i.e. nodes) and on all generated MPCs, and we compare them with ECDF for UbuntuIRC.
+Since one of our goals is to assess how synthetic WMPCs compare to \textit{real} WMPCs in terms of structural complexity, we perform the same structure analysis on $13\,714$ WMPCs extracted from the UbuntuIRC dataset \citep{ouchi-tsuboi-2016-addressee}, a widely used corpus of conversations from an online forum about software issues and troubleshooting.
+This subset was extracted using the strategy in \citet{penzo-etal-2024-llms} to obtain all non-overlapping conversations with 15 messages and 4, 5, or 6 speakers, ensuring each conversation formed a single connected-component (in terms of interaction graph).
+For each of the five network metrics introduced in Section \ref{subsec:glob}, we plot in Figure \ref{fig:glob_struct} the Empirical Cumulative Density Function (ECDF) obtained by analysing synthetic WMPCs with 4, 5 or 6 speakers (i.e. nodes) and on all generated WMPCs, and we compare them with ECDF for UbuntuIRC.

 For all metrics, higher values indicate more complex interactions.
 As shown by the median values, the UbuntuIRC dataset consistently exhibits lower values across all statistics.
-Compared to UbuntuIRC, speakers in our synthetic MPCs tend to interact with more participants.
+Compared to UbuntuIRC, speakers in our synthetic WMPCs tend to interact with more participants.
 Also, pairs of speakers tend to have more back-and-forth dynamics and groups of speakers tend to be more interconnected.
 Additionally, in our dataset, the distribution of conversations with varying numbers of participants closely mirrors the overall average, with no notable deviations.
 This finding holds for all the model-strategy combinations and all metrics.